 Left Behind: Partisan Identity and Wealth Inequality

-Keywords: partisan identity, wealth inequality, presidential cycle, political polarization, stock market participation
+Keywords: partisan identity, wealth inequality, political cycles, stock market participation

 Suggested Citation: Suggested Citation